Aliases for ATP1B3 Gene

 GeneCards Summary for ATP1B3 Gene

-ATP1B3 (ATPase, Na+/K+ Transporting, Beta 3 Polypeptide) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include ATPase binding and sodium:potassium-exchanging ATPase activity.
-An important paralog of this gene is ATP1B4.
+ATP1B3 (ATPase Na+/K+ Transporting Subunit Beta 3) is a Protein Coding gene.
+Diseases associated with ATP1B3 include Newfoundland Rod-Cone Dystrophy.
+Among its related pathways are Cardiac conduction and Proximal tubule bicarbonate reclamation.
+Gene Ontology (GO) annotations related to this gene include ATPase binding and sodium:potassium-exchanging ATPase activity.
+An important paralog of this gene is ATP1B2.

 The Na+/K+ ATPase is a membrane protein that is composed of two subunits - alpha and beta.
 The pump maintains an essential electrochemical gradient within cells through the active transport of sodium (Na+) and potassium (K+) ions.